tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

 });
 ```

-> NOTE: We don't take special care here, to store the results in the order each task has been given.
+> We don't take special care here, to store the results in the order each task has been given.

 Which one of the tasks will call back the completion callback is subject to a situation called **competitive race**, once this callback called the execution should be considered as completed.